kitstokes/digi-proc/content/1-processing.md

 8. Save the document as a PDF following the naming rules established in the [File Naming] section.

+{:#ocr}
+## Text Recognition with Adobe Acrobat Pro DC OCR

+Optical Character Recognition (OCR) is a technology that recognizes text in documents and images to make them machine readable.
+Using Adobe Acrobat Pro DC, you can extract text through OCR on a single or multiple documents with just a few clicks.

+### OCR on a Single Document

+1. Open a PDF in Adobe Acrobat Pro DC.

+2. Select **Scan & OCR** from the tool menu on the right side of the application window.

+* insert photo

+3. Select **Recognize Text** from the toolbar at the top of the screen.
+Choose **In This File** from the dropdown menu.

+* insert photo

+4. In the **Recognize Text** window, check that the settings are correct:

+- **Document Language**: language in which the document is written.
+Most documents you work with in the CDIL will be in English (US).
+- **Output**: set to Searchable Image.
+- **Downsample To**: set to 300 dpi.

+### Bath OCR on Multiple Docments

+1. Open Adobe Acrobat Pro DC.
+Click the **Tools** menu in the top-left corner.

+* insert photo

+2. Click **Scan & OCR** in the **Create & Edit** tool group.

+3. Click **Or recognize text in multiple files** under the blue Start button.

+* insert photo

+4. Click **Add Files...** to manualy add files or drag and drop files into the window.

+* insert photo

+5. Output options:

+- **Target folder**: choose to save the items to the same folder as the originals or to save them to a new folder.
+- **File naming**: choose to keep the same file name or input a text or number string before or after the original name.

+6. Click **OK**.
+Check the **General Settings** dialog box that opens.
+Set PDFs to **300 dpi** to avoid file size issues later.

+7. Click **OK** to start the OCR process.

+## Batch Reduce File Size

 ## GitHub Pages

 One amazingly useful GitHub feature is [GitHub Pages](https://guides.github.com/features/pages/).